outdoorbits/little-backup-box/README.md

 1. Point the browser to *http://127.0.0.1:8000* (replace *127.0.0.1* with the actual IP address of the Raspberry Pi).
 2. Start the desired action by pressing the appropriate button.

+The access the contents of the storage device, plug it into the Raspberry Pi and press the **DLNA SERVER** button.
+You can then use a uPnP application on any device on the same network to browse and view the contents of the storage device.

 <img src="img/rc.png" alt="" />

 ## Problems?